niyuzheno1/Human-Progress-Theory/README.md

 keywords: war vs. peace, wars shape history, humans progress through war

+I am far from sensationalists to state that human needs war.
+Only through wars the final simulation of all simulations, people will improve.
+Remember during the world war two, we have seen that people developed atomic weapons.
+The question is, how will people improve?
+Will we gain more comfort and freedom?Not at all.
+What do you think?
+There was a large number of people who died in the world war two.
+And what if I told you, the war ended due to nuclear weapons that were developed during this period, am I not telling the truth?

+### Why does Humanity Need Crimes?

 ### Why does Humanity Need Viruses?

 keywords: virus vs. bacteria, how diseases shape humanity